mpanighetti/dnd5e-urban-ranger-options/README.md

 ## Compatibility

 This content was written to be compatible with Dungeons & Dragons 5th Edition.
-This document uses the term "species" in place of "race" where used in the _Systems Reference Document_.
+This document uses "species" in place of "race" and "ancestry" or "variant" in place of "subrace" where used in the _Systems Reference Document_.

 ## License